Successful Couples Therapy is Preventative

 Dr. Doherty and others are advocating the idea that before a therapist can offer couples therapy in their practice, they must have a certification that confirms that they have been sufficiently trained.

-If you are looking for help with your marriage, ask any therapist you are considering if they specialize in working with couples, and what level of certification they have achieved in either Emotionally-Focused Therapy or the Gottman Method.
+If you are looking for help with your marriage, ask any therapist you are considering if they specialize in working with couples, and what level of certification they have achieved in either Emotionally-Focused Couples Therapy or the Gottman Method.

 What does successful couples therapy look like?
 It starts with a carefully trained couples therapist.

-The research overwhelmingly tells us that scientifically trained therapists whose employ the Gottman Method and/or Emotionally-Focused Couples Therapy elicit the best outcomes with their clients.
+The research overwhelmingly tells us that scientifically trained therapists who employ the Gottman Method and/or Emotionally-Focused Couples Therapy elicit the best outcomes with their clients.
 Successful couples therapy starts with carefully choosing a qualified couples therapist, not an “all-purpose” generalist.